-Reason #1: Clay soil retains quite a bit of moisture.
+Problem #1: Clay soil retains quite a bit of moisture.
 Any plant that is susceptible to root rot is going to have trouble in heavy clay soil.

-Reason #2: Clay particles are the smallest particles in soil.
+Problem #2: Clay particles are the smallest particles in soil.
 Therefore, clay soil is incredibly dense due to the lack of space between particles.
 This prevents air flow around roots, which is a problem for many plants.

-Reason #3: Clay is highly alkaline.
+Problem #3: Clay is highly alkaline.
 This may not be a problem for some plants that enjoy alkaline soil, but any plant that requires acidic soil has an uphill battle when planted in clay soil.
 This list includes Azaleas, Camellias, Gardenias, Loropetalums, Rhododendrons, and Rabbiteye Blueberries.

 That being said, clay soil isn’t all bad for gardeners.
 It’s extremely nutrient dense if you can get your plants to successfully take hold.